strengejacke/ggeffects/tests/testthat/_snaps/print_hypothesis_test.md

       1         |      0.26 | [0.10, 0.53] | 0.076
     Message <simpleMessage>

-      Predictions are presented on the link-scale.
+      Predictions are presented as log-odds.
+Use `type = "response"` to return predictions on the response-scale or `transform_post = "exp"` to return exponentiated predictions.

-# print hypothesis_test simple contrast response scale
+# print hypothesis_test simple contrast exp scale

     Code
       print(out)